-House lawyer says Trump’s census order breaks with history
+Judge says ending 2020 census on Oct.
+5 may violate order

 “It’s just not right for a president to come in and say, without explanation, “I’m changing that,'” Letter said.

-The arguments in Washington came as a legal battle over the 2020 census schedule was being fought in a San Jose, California, courtroom.
 The census helps determine how many congressional seats each state gets during apportionment, as well as the distribution of $1.5 trillion in federal spending annually.

-U.S. District Judge Lucy Koh last week suspended a Wednesday deadline for ending the 2020 census, allowing the timeline to revert back to an Oct.
-31 date for finishing the count.
-But the commerce secretary on Monday said Oct.
-5 would be the targeted date for ending the census.

 Follow Mike Schneider on Twitter at https://twitter.com/MikeSchneiderAP